-This program is intended for students who have earned a bachelor’s degree in any area and do not hold a Class B certification, but feel called to serve in a special education classroom.
-Students will graduate in just 18 months with the necessary knowledge, practical skills and professional dispositions required of today’s teachers and will be prepared to serve as an advocate for individuals who require specialized support to achieve success.
+Students will graduate in just five semesters with the necessary knowledge, practical skills and professional dispositions required of today’s teachers and will be prepared to serve as an advocate for individuals who require specialized support to achieve success.

 Objectives and Curriculum

-Graduates of the K-12 collaborative special education program will master the following concepts:
+Graduates of the alternative A K-12 collaborative special education (M.S.E.) program will master the following concepts:

 - Accommodations and modifications for all student needs